eunomie/lankar/README.md

 * use AngularJS resources
 * implement 'go' to redirect from hash in url
 * add functionnalities on 'go' to add some url shortner functions (clicks, referer, etc)
+* use twig to render html/partial pages
+ * and add localisation